kinow/kinoshita.eti.br/_posts/2012-09-25-bioinformatic-tools-series-stacks.md

 gcc version 4.7.1 (Debian 4.7.1-8)</li>
 </ul>

-<p>Install Stacks with the classic <em>./configure</em>, <em>make</em>, <em>make install</em>.
+Install Stacks with the classic `./configure`, `make`, `make install`.
 It will put several utilities and Perl scripts in your PATH.
-For testing if the installation worked, try running <em>ustacks</em>.
+For testing if the installation worked, try running `ustacks`.
 You may need to update your Apache HTTP settings to include a virtual directory to the stacks web folder.
-In my computer this folder is located at <em>/usr/local/share/stacks/php</em>.</p>
+In my computer this folder is located at `/usr/local/share/stacks/php`.

-<h2>Installing on your cluster</h2>
+## Installing on your cluster

-<p>Stacks uses <strong>OpenMP</strong> for running over multiple CPU's.
+Stacks uses **OpenMP** for running over multiple CPU's.
 I have a small commodity-hardware cluster that is quite handy for MapReduce and MPI processing, but for this case I will have to use only one machine.
-So I'm using my notebook with four cores, and using <a href="http://ganglia.sourceforge.net" title="Ganglia">Ganglia</a> and htop/free for monitoring CPU and memory usage.</p>
+So I'm using my notebook with four cores, and using <a href="http://ganglia.sourceforge.net" title="Ganglia">Ganglia</a> and htop/free for monitoring CPU and memory usage.

-<h2>Following the Stacks tutorial</h2>
+## Following the Stacks tutorial

-<p>The tutorial requires that you download samples and create some directories and a database.
-Here's the status of my system before the analysis.</p>
+The tutorial requires that you download samples and create some directories and a database.
+Here's the status of my system before the analysis.

-<p><strong>Database size: 880KB</strong></p>
+**Database size: 880KB**
-<p><strong>Directory size: 2.6 GB</strong></p>
+**Directory size: 2.6 GB**
 <code>kinow@chuva:~/Desktop/pe_tut$ du -h
 4.0K	./stacks
 4.0K	./assembled